Frederick Ferdinand Schafer Painting Catalog

 4. Legends and Myths about Frederick F. Schafer

-[Previous section: Painting Sizes and Media]
+[Previous section: Painting sizes, media, and number]

 ...San Francisco people appear to have been his patrons...the well known Mr. Crocker of that city (Crocker Bank, etc.) was a mentor and grubstaked him on painting trips to the Sierras.